fisheeesh/mfu-activities-announcement-system/README.md

-# Centralized Activities Announcement System
+# Centralized Activities Announcement System (Dashboard)

 ## Overview
 The Centralized Activities Announcement System is designed to streamline activity and event management for MFU students, staff, and faculty.
 This platform provides a unified, secure, and user-friendly system to announce events, visualize data, and engage participants in real time.